Tingalpa

 Residential development activity is lower than average in Tingalpa according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers in Tingalpa shows approximately 28 new homes approved annually over the past five financial years (FY-17 to FY-21), totalling around 143 homes.
-As of FY-26, 11 approvals have been recorded.
-On average, 1.4 people moved to the area per dwelling built between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
-However, this has intensified to 6 people per dwelling over the past two financial years (FY-24 to FY-25), suggesting growing popularity and potential undersupply.
-New properties are constructed at an average expected cost of $550,000, reflecting a developer focus on the premium segment with upmarket properties.
+AreaSearch analysis of ABS building approval numbers indicates Tingalpa has seen approximately 28 new homes approved annually over the past five financial years, totalling an estimated 143 homes.
+As of FY-26, 27 approvals have been recorded.
+On average, 1.4 people per year moved to the area for each dwelling built between FY-21 and FY-25, suggesting balanced supply and demand with stable market conditions.
+However, recent data shows this has intensified to 6 people per dwelling over the past two financial years, indicating growing popularity and potential undersupply.
+New properties are constructed at an average value of $550,000, targeting the premium segment with upmarket properties.

-In FY-26, commercial development approvals amounted to $9.8 million, demonstrating moderate levels of commercial development.
-Recent development has been exclusively detached houses, maintaining Tingalpa's traditional suburban character with a focus on family homes appealing to those seeking space.
+This year, $9.8 million in commercial development approvals have been recorded, demonstrating moderate levels of commercial development.
+Recent development has comprised entirely detached houses, maintaining Tingalpa's traditional suburban character focused on family homes.

-This trend favours detached housing more than current patterns suggest (80.0% at Census), indicating robust demand for family homes despite increasing density pressures.
-The location has approximately 351 people per dwelling approval, reflecting an established area.
-With population expected to remain stable or decline, Tingalpa should see reduced pressure on housing, potentially creating opportunities for buyers.
+This favours detached housing more than current patterns suggest (80.0% at Census), indicating robust demand for family homes despite increasing density pressures.
+The location has approximately 351 people per dwelling approval, reflecting an established area with a stable or declining population, potentially reducing pressure on housing and creating opportunities for buyers.

 Frequently Asked Questions - Development